Hilversum Town Hall: Planning stage

 Dudok became Director of Public Works of Hilversum in 1915.
 Initially, he designed a traditional building intended to fit into the town's downtown area.
 However, due to World War I and lack of funds this was not constructed.
 Dudok presented the first sketches for a new design in 1924, for which he was able to use an elevated location on the former Den Witten Hull estate, which had been purchased by the municipality in 1923 to the northwest of the town centre.
 This location, which did not constrain the building with composition or height restrictions, gave Dudok the freedom to express his considerable capabilities.
 It is surrounded by a park and the light-coloured building rises from water, highlighting the garden city character that Hilversum wanted to achieve.

 The building

 Somewhat reminiscent of the early designs of Frank Lloyd Wright, the Town Hall building consists of two squares; an inner courtyard surrounded by offices and a second courtyard surrounded by low spaces and traversed by a service road.
-This remarkable and in many ways unique structure was completed in 1931, by which time Dudok was Hilversum's Municipal Architect, and was enthusiastically embraced by the people of Hilversum for its balance between form and function, fine workmanship and high quality finishes and materials used.
+The structure was completed in 1931, by which time Dudok was Hilversum's Municipal Architect, and was enthusiastically embraced by the people of Hilversum for its balance between form and function, fine workmanship and high quality finishes and materials used.
 Some critics, however, accused Dudok of diluting modernist designs and being halfway modernist, lacking a specific style.
 However, the result is considered by many to be a testament to the consistent harmonic form, function, art and human need.
 Hilversum Town Hall is one of the most successful buildings in the history of the modernist movement.